VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 # How I built a Connect 4 AI

-tags: Games, AI, JavaScript, web
+tags: Game, AI, JavaScript, web

 ## Introduction

 CONNECT_4_WITH_ROBOT_PIC

-I wrote the board game Connect 4 for my website! 😀 [Here's a link to it](/games/connect-4){: target="_blank", rel="noopener noreferrer" } if you want to check it out.
+I wrote the board game Connect 4 for my website! 😀 [Here's a link to it](/games/connect-4){: target="\_blank", rel="noopener noreferrer" } if you want to check it out.
 The game can be played against another human or an AI opponent.
 It can even be played AI-vs-AI, which I find kind of fun to watch -- and which made testing the AI out much easier and more scientific (more on that later).
 This is the story of how I wrote the AI for the game intuitively, through some trial and error.
 This post was updated with a significantly enhanced AI version 6 a couple days after the initial release.

 ## Some background

 A few years ago, I wrote a version of Connect 4 for my old website.
-I wrote that version in Python (a back-end language), and then connected it to the front end through [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)){: target="_blank", rel="noopener noreferrer" } calls (asynchronous calls between the front-end and back-end).
+I wrote that version in Python (a back-end language), and then connected it to the front end through [AJAX](<https://en.wikipedia.org/wiki/Ajax_(programming)>){: target="\_blank", rel="noopener noreferrer" } calls (asynchronous calls between the front-end and back-end).
 I wanted to put the new game on my new website, but running the game on my website's server and requiring calls back and forth between the server and the player's web browser for every move was... wonky.
 So this time around, I re-wrote the game from scratch in JavaScript (a front-end language) so that it could run entirely in the player's web browser, playable even while offline.
 For the most part, I ignored what I had done the first time, though I remembered the basic concepts.
 It took a few days of free time coding, but I finished it.
 Here's a pic of the new game board, after the re-write, on a PC.
 On a phone, some things change places for easier viewing.

 GAME_PIC

 My most comfortable language is Python, so the JavaScript implementation was more of a challenge, but ultimately it resulted in a better user experience, since server-side interactions are not required.
-If you're interested in seeing the source code for the game, I'll link to the JavaScript "[here](/static/js/games/connect_4.js){: target="_blank", rel="noopener noreferrer" }", the CSS "[here](static/css/games/connect_4.css){: target="_blank", rel="noopener noreferrer" }", and the HTML you can get (on a computer) by right-clicking anywhere on the page and selecting "inspect".
+If you're interested in seeing the source code for the game, I'll link to the JavaScript "[here](/static/js/games/connect_4.js){: target="\_blank", rel="noopener noreferrer" }", the CSS "[here](static/css/games/connect_4.css){: target="\_blank", rel="noopener noreferrer" }", and the HTML you can get (on a computer) by right-clicking anywhere on the page and selecting "inspect".

 If you're not familiar with the classic board game Connect 4, the game is pretty simple.
 The game is played on a 7-column-wide by 6-row-tall vertical board.
 One player is 🔴 red and the other is 🔵 blue (or yellow in some versions).
 The 🔴 red player plays first.
 Players take turns placing chips into columns on the board.
 When a colored chip is placed into a column, it falls to the bottom available space in that column.
 The first player to "connect 4" chips in a row (horizontally, vertically, or diagonally) is the winner.
 The strategy involves playing your and your opponent's potential moves in your head to try to find scenarios in the future where you or your opponent might win.
 Block your opponent's potential future wins while lining up your own.